classy-org/classy-org-wp/README.md

 Additional embeddable items coming soon:

-- Campaign top fundraiser leaderboard
-- Campaign top fundraising team leaderboard
+- Fundraiser and fundraising team images on leaderboards
 - Organization overview of campaigns

 Other items: